Jeff Flake: Foreign policy

 After the 2006 election in which Republicans lost control of the House of Representatives largely due to the unpopularity of the war in Iraq, Flake changed his position on the Iraq War to one of cautious opposition, including voting against appropriations.
 At a 2008 congressional hearing featuring General David Petraeus, Flake said, "I still have a hard time seeing the big picture and what constitutes success [in Iraq].
 That's not just one side of the aisle with those kind of concerns.
 Many on this side of the aisle have that as well."

 Flake supported ending the Cuba Trade Embargo and otherwise normalizing relations with Cuba.
 Flake supported President Barack Obama's 2014 decision to begin the process of normalizing relations between the United States and Cuba, despite opposition to the policy change from other Republican senators.
 Flake joined Democrats Chris Van Hollen and Patrick Leahy on a trip to Cuba to return Alan Gross to the United States.
 Gross, an American government contractor, had been imprisoned in Cuba for five years but was released as part of the agreement between Obama and Cuban leader Raúl Castro.
 Flake believes that the United States embargo against Cuba is flawed, stating, "The policy that we've had in place for the past 50 years has done more in my view ... to keep the Castro regimes in power than anything we could've done."
 Flake has traveled to Cuba nine times and supports loosening restrictions on Americans traveling to Cuba.

 In August 2017, Flake co-sponsored the Israel Anti-Boycott Act (s.
-720), which made it a federal crime for American states to encourage or participate in boycotts against Israel, and allow states to cancel contracts with companies that support boycotts against Israel and Israeli settlements in the West Bank Palestinian territories if protesting actions by the Israeli government.
+720), which would have made it a federal crime for American states to encourage or participate in boycotts against Israel, and allow states to cancel contracts with companies that support boycotts against Israel and illegal Israeli settlements in the occupied Palestinian territories.